1. Purpose and Scope

 When evaluating the effectiveness and adequacy of this document, the following criteria must be considered:

-Training and awareness with this policy is conducted as part of Highwire’s overall employee training program as detailed in the Highwire Employee Handbook.
+Training and awareness of this policy are conducted as part of Highwire’s overall employee training program, as detailed in the Highwire Employee Handbook.

 Any exception to the policy must be approved by the policy owner in advance.